jimmidyson/kuisp/README.md

 to create configuration files from specified templates & environment variables
 * sets up reverse proxies to the specified services
+* http/2 server if TLS certificate/key is specified
+* configurable CA certificates for remote TLS services

 The benefit this brings is that browser clients only need network access to the UI server, not the actual API servers.